kazurayam/CompositeExecutionProfileInKatalonStudio/docs/index.md

     2022-05-08 22:28:40.203 INFO  c.k.katalon.core.main.TestCaseExecutor   - END Test Cases/docs/2_loading_Profiles/3_loading_multiple_Profiles_at_once

-This sample tells you that it is possible to **modularize Profiles** using the `ExecutionProfilesLoader.loadProfies(String…​ profileNames)`.
+This sample tells you that the `ExecutionProfilesLoader.loadProfies(String…​ profileNames)` enables you to modularize Profiles.
 What do I mean by "modularize Profiles"?

-I have the following 15 Profiles.
+Let me assume I have the following 15 Profiles.
 Each of them contains a single GlobalVariable: `CATEGORY`, `ENVIRONMENT`, `INCLUDE_SHEETS`, `INCLUDE_URLS`.

     $ tree .
     .